niels-slotboom/notes/Submanifolds.typ

         &= (cos^2 theta (cos^2 phi + sin^2 phi) + sin^2 theta) dtheta^2 + sin^2 theta (sin^2 phi  + cos^2 phi) dphi^2\
         &= dtheta^2 + sin^2 theta dphi^2.
 $
-This alternative method avoids explicitly constructing the pushforward matrix, relying instead on computing the differentials of the embedding directly and inserting them into the ambient metric---though of course, fully equivalent to the first approach. _Which_ of the two approaches is better comes down to being mostly situational, and of course, personal preference.
+This alternative method avoids explicitly constructing the pushforward matrix, relying instead on computing the differentials of the embedding directly and inserting them into the ambient metric---though of course, it is fully equivalent to the first approach. _Which_ of the two approaches is better comes down to being mostly situational, and naturally, personal preference.

 = Tangent Spaces, Pushforwards, Pullbacks, and Projections == Preliminaries: Maps Between Manifolds and Their Derivatives Before diving into the formalism of pushforwards and pullbacks, which is the goal of this section, let us first understand the geometric motivation behind them.

 Suppose we have two smooth manifolds $cal(M)$ and $cal(N)$, with dimensions $m$ and $n$, and $phi:cal(M) -> cal(N)$ a smooth map between them.
 This map assigns to every point $p in cal(M)$ a point $phi(p) in cal(N)$.
-But more than just matching up points, $phi$ also relates the local _geometry_ near those points.
+But more than just matching up points, $phi$ also relates the local _geometry_ near those points, i.e., the spatial relationships between nearby points.

-To illustrate this, imagine a flexible sheet of paper $(cal(M))$ that we smoothly press onto another, possibly curved surface $cal(N)$.
-Every point on the paper ends up on some point of the surface, but the way the paper bends or stretches as it moves gives us more than just a positional correspondence---it tells us how _directions_ and _infinitesimal displacements_ on $cal(M)$ are transformed under the map.
-For example, a tiny arrow drawn on the paper (a tangent vector) will point in some new direction when the paper is curved onto the surface.
+To illustrate this, imagine a flexible sheet of rubber $(cal(M))$ that we smoothly press onto another, possibly curved surface $cal(N)$.
+Every point on the rubber sheet ends up on some point of the surface, but the way the rubber sheet bends or stretches as it moves gives us more than just a positional correspondence---it tells us how _directions_ and _infinitesimal displacements_ on $cal(M)$ are transformed under the map.
+For example, a tiny arrow drawn on the rubber sheet (a tangent vector) might point in some new direction or have a different length when the rubber sheet is fitted onto the surface.

 This is the essence of what the pushforward captures: it tells us how tangent vectors on $cal(M)$---representing directions of motion away from a point---are mapped to tangent vectors on $cal(N)$.
 Formally, the _pushforward of $phi$_, denoted by $phi_*$, is a map between tangent spaces,
 $
   phi_* : T_p cal(M) -> T_(phi(p))cal(N).
 $
-We will now make this precise.
+We now develop this map explicitly and precisely.
 \ \
 *Definition:* (Pushforward) We begin by recalling what we want to construct: given a smooth map $phi:cal(M)-> cal(N)$, we aim to associate to any vector $X in T_p cal(M)$ a vector $phi_* X in T_(phi(p)) cal(N)$, which we call the _pushforward_ of $X$ under $phi$.
 This should represent the idea of how the direction $X$ "looks" after the map $phi$ has distorted the space onto $cal(N)$.

 But how do we compare directions at two different points of two different manifolds?
 We us the fact that vectors act on functions as differential operators---they are directional derivatives.
 A vector $X in T_p cal(M)$ acting on a function on $cal(M)$ tells us how it changes as we move in the direction of $X$.
 Similarly, $phi_* X in T_phi(p) cal(N)$ should tell us how a function on $cal(N)$ changes in the "corresponding direction" under $phi$.

-Here's the key trick: we cannot directly evaluate how $X$ acts on a function on $cal(N)$, because $X$ lives on $cal(M)$.
+There is a caveat, though; we cannot directly evaluate how $X$ acts on a function on $cal(N)$, because $X$ lives on $cal(M)$.
 But we _can_ make any function on $cal(N)$ into a function on $cal(M)$ by composing it with $phi$.
 That is, given any smooth function $f : cal(N) -> RR$, the composition $f compose phi : cal(M) -> RR$ is a new function defined on $cal(M)$ to which we _can_ apply $X$.

 The function $f compose phi$ is, in essence, just $f$, but with the codomain rearranged according to $phi$.
 The function values don't change---only _where_ in the domain they are sampled from does.
-This captures the distortion $phi$ induces: how orientation, stretching, or compression affect the function's appearance when viewed on $cal(M)$.
-So taking $X[f compose phi]$ tells us how $f$ changes along the image of the direction $X$ under the map $phi$.
+This captures the distortion $phi$ induces: how orientation, stretching, or compression affect the function's positions of values (but not the values themselves) when viewed on $cal(M)$.
+Hence, taking $X[f compose phi]$ tells us how $f$ changes along the image of the direction $X$ under the map $phi$.

 This leads us naturally to the definition
 $
   (phi_* X)[f] := X[f compose phi], quad forall f in C^infty (cal(N)).
 $<pushforwardDefn>
-That is, $phi_* X$ is the unique vector at $phi(p)$ action on any function $f$ on $cal(N)$ agrees with the action of $X$ on the pulled-back version of $f$.
+That is, $phi_* X$ is the unique vector at $phi(p)$ whose action on any function $f$ on $cal(N)$ agrees with the action of $X$ on the pulled-back version of $f$.
 This expression captures exactly what the pushforward is doing: it tells us how to "translate" a directional derivative on $cal(M)$ to one on $cal(N)$, while preserving how it affects functions.

 This is all very abstract, so let us make it more concrete with an analogy.
 Let us think of $cal(M)$ as the flat Mercator map, a rectangle showing latitude and longitude lines.
 Then, we think of $cal(N)$ as the actual globe, a $2$-sphere.
 The map $phi:cal(M)->cal(N)$ we envision as the wrapping map, which tells us how to take the rectangle and bend it into a globe.
 Suppose $f$ assigns temperature values across the globe---a real-valued function on $cal(N)$.
 Then $f compose phi$ is the pulled-back function: it contains the same information, the same temperature values, but now shown on the Mercator map instead of the globe.
 This function $f compose phi$ lets us look at the globe's data $f$ as if it lived on the Mercator map.
 We then ask: how does the temperature change when moving along some vector $X$ on that map?
 This is what $X[f compose phi]$ computes: how the pulled-back temperature map changes as we follow $X$ on the rectangle.

-Now, on the globe, there should be a corresponding direction, $phi_* X$, along which the same change occurs---after all, we have the same function values, just arranged differently.
+Now, on the globe, there should be a corresponding direction, $phi_* X$, along which the same change occurs---after all, we have the same function values, just arranged differently in a smooth way.
 This is the direction we have to move towards on the sphere to see the same change in temperature.
 This should not just happen for this one temperature map---for any function $f$ on the globe, the pushforward $phi_* X$ must give us the corresponding direction whose action on $f$ replicates the directional derivative seen on the Mercator map.
-And that is what the @pushforwardDefn[definition] encodes.
+This precisely is what the @pushforwardDefn[definition] encodes.

 For explicit calculations, it is typically more convenient to move away from the abstract, coordinate-independent @pushforwardDefn[definition], and instead adopt a coordinate-based approach.
 To this end, let $p in cal(M)$ a point, with local coordinates $y^alpha$ around $p$, and let $x^mu$ be local coordinates on $cal(N)$ around the image point $phi(p)$.
 Then $phi$ induces a local map between coordinate systems,
 $